travis-ci/docs-travis-ci-com/blog/_posts/2011-11-09-first_class_nodejs_support_on_travis_ci.md

  * Run `after_script` (can be more than one command)
  * Report the build has finished running

 Most of steps in the workflow can be overriden by projects that need it.
-We recommend you to use defaults when possible, though.
+We recommend you use defaults when possible though.

 For more information on what is [available in terms of services](http://about.travis-ci.org/docs/user/ci-environment/) (mysql, postgres, riak, etc.), or how to configure your builds or matrix, visit the [docs site](http://about.travis-ci.org/docs/).